se-edu/learningresources/contents/data/sql/SQL.md

 As you saw in the example in the previous section, SQL is not really that complex.
 It is easy to learn, even for beginners who do not have any prior experience with databases.

-To get started with SQL, you can either just use an online SQL playground or install a RDBMS.
+To get started with SQL, you can either just use an online SQL playground or install an RDBMS.
 There are many free RDBMSs available like [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://dev.mysql.com/downloads/).
-However, for the sole purpose of learning SQL, our suggestion is to use online editors like [DB Fiddle](https://www.db-fiddle.com/) %%(supports MySQL and SQLite)%% or [SqliteOnline](https://sqliteonline.com/) %%(supports SQLite)%% since they allow you to start learning without the hassle of setting up anything.
+At the early stages of learning SQL, you can even use online editors like [DB Fiddle](https://www.db-fiddle.com/) %%(supports MySQL and SQLite)%% or [SqliteOnline](https://sqliteonline.com/) %%(supports SQLite)%% since they allow you to start learning without the hassle of setting up anything.

 Here are some recommended steps for learning SQL:

 1. **Understand RDBMS**: Before jumping into the SQL language, refer to this book's [<tooltip content="DataBase Management System">**DBMS**</tooltip>]({{baseUrl}}/contents/data/databases/databases.html) chapter to understand the basic database concepts.
-More specifically, understand the basic concepts of RDBMS by going through the [**SQL- RDBMS Concepts**](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) page.
+More specifically, understand the basic concepts of RDBMS by going through Tutorials Point's [**SQL- RDBMS Concepts**](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) page.
 This is not _essential_, but will give you a better high-level understanding before diving into programming.

 1. **Learn SQL Syntax**: These are some recommended resources that you can use to learn the SQL language.
     - The [**Guru99 SQL Tutorial for Beginners**](https://www.guru99.com/sql.html) is a good course for beginners.
 It is well organized and provides comprehensive information, which will ensure that you know the basics well.